Adebayo Majekolagbe, PhD

 About

-He has worked in and researched numerous topics relating to climate and environmental law, just transformations, sovereign debt, critical minerals, human rights and others.
+He has researched and published on numerous topics relating to impact assessment, climate and environmental law, just transformations, sovereign debt, critical minerals, human rights and others.
+He also teaches courses including climate change law and constitutional law.

 Research